peatrc/bc_terrain_parser/README.md

 ## Quick install

-`pip install bctcs_terrain_parser`
+`pip install bctcs_terrain_parser` (not yet implemented)

 ## Documentation and API reference

-User-friendly documentation is available at <https://>.
+User-friendly documentation is available at <https://peatrc.github.io/bc_terrain_parser/>.
 This includes complete descriptions of all console utilities and a complete API reference.

 ## Source code